 When it comes to men’s hair, it doesn’t get much more iconic than The King himself, Elvis Presley.
-In honor of his upcoming birthday on January 8th, we’re celebrating the man who made the ubiquitous pompadour famous.
+In honor of his biopic in theatre's now, we’re celebrating the man who made the ubiquitous pompadour famous.
 Recreate three of his most timeless looks with these how-tos from American Crew stylists!

 Look One: Tousled Texture

 “There are two different ways to achieve this look,” says Eide.
 “One way requires a blow dryer and the second way manipulates the shape using gravity.
 For those who have a hard time gaining volume and lasting height, I recommend using a blow dryer.”

 Get the Look:

 - “Apply a generous amount of American Crew’s Light Hold Styling Gel to dry hair.
 Since American Crew’s gel is water based, it will efficiently saturate dry hair while achieving a finished style faster.
 Gel also helps create a lasting memory for the desired style.